 Franklinville is a very small village located in the state of New York.
 With a population of 1,675 people and just one neighborhood, Franklinville is the 653rd largest community in New York.
-Franklinville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Franklinville was built prior to World War II, making it one of the older and more historic villages in the country.

-Franklinville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Franklinville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Franklinville are a mix of both white- and blue-collar jobs.
 Overall, Franklinville is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Franklinville who work in office and administrative support (16.90%), management occupations (9.32%), and sales jobs (6.93%).

-A relatively large number of people in Franklinville telecommute to their jobs.
-Overall, about 16.26% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.26% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Franklinville in 2022 was $26,813, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,252 for a family of four.
 However, Franklinville contains both very wealthy and poor people as well.